-- Schedule: Displays the precondition and charging schedule.
-You can create a precondition or charge schedule for your saved home and work locations, or your current location (see Scheduled Precondition and Charge on page 168). - Charge on Solar at this location: If available in your region, setup your vehicle with your Tesla Powerwall to charge from excess solar production, using the Tesla mobile app.
+- Open Charge Port, Unlock Charge Port and Stop Charging: When not charging, touch Open Charge Port or Unlock Charge Port to open the charge port door or to unlock the charge cable from the charge port.
+You can also touch the lightning icon near the charge port on the car status overview.
+Use Stop Charging when you are finished charging. - Schedule: Displays the precondition and charging schedule.
+You can create a precondition or charge schedule for your saved home and work locations, or your current location (see Scheduled Precondition and Charge on page 179). - Charge on Solar at this location: If available in your region, setup your vehicle with your Tesla Powerwall to charge from excess solar production, using the Tesla mobile app.
 When your vehicle is plugged in at home and Charge on Solar is enabled, your vehicle charges up to the minimum charge limit from any source and then continues charging on only excess solar power up to the maximum charge limit.
 If a scheduled charge or precondition is configured, your vehicle uses any excess solar and waits until the designated time to charge from any source to the minimum charge limit.
 System requirements: Vehicle software 2023.26 or higher, Powerwall software 23.12.10 or higher and Tesla mobile app 4.22.5 or higher.
 System requirements outside of North America: Vehicle software 2023.32 or higher, Powerwall software 23.12.10 or higher and Tesla mobile app 4.30.5 or higher.

-• Supercharging: Displays Supercharger usage fees, the location, the time that charging started, and a cost estimate for the session (see Supercharger Fees on page 165).
+• Supercharging: Displays Supercharger usage fees, the location, the time that charging started, and a cost estimate for the session (see Supercharger Fees on page 176).

 NOTE: To reduce congestion at high-usage Supercharger sites, you may be limited to a maximum charge of 80% when not using Trip Planner (if available in your market region).
-See Trip Planner on page 152).
+See Trip Planner on page 163).